Download This Sample

-- North American merchants were importing tea and make a profit.
-These merchants could purchase the tea from the Dutch and import it to the colonies, making a profit by marking up the tea.
-These transactions violated the Navigation Acts and were treated by the British as smuggling.
+- North American merchants were importing tea from the Dutch and making a much bigger profit because it was cheaper, they paid no duties on it and were, therefore, able to keep the markup they placed on it.
+These transactions violated the Navigation Acts, however, and were treated by the British as smuggling.

 - Smugglers imported about 900,000 pounds (410,000 kg) of cheap foreign tea every year.
 Patriots like the Sons of Liberty encouraged people to buy the smuggled tea because, although the quality wasn’t as high as the British tea, it was seen as a political protest against the Townshend taxes.

-- They were no long required to sell their tea at the London Tea Market
+- They were no longer required to sell their tea at the London Tea Market.

-- The duties on tea shipped to North America and other foreign parts were not imposed or were refunded when the tea was exported
+- The duties on tea shipped to North America and other foreign parts were not imposed nor refunded when the tea was exported.

-- Anybody receiving tea from the East India Company were required to pay a deposit upon receipt.
+- Anybody receiving tea from the East India Company was required to pay a deposit upon receipt.

 - Many colonists rejected the Tea Act.
 People in the colonies were now only able to purchase tea from the Company, and they didn’t like this monopoly.
 It also validated the Townshend Tax on tea.

 - Merchants who had been importing tea would lose their business.
-The illegal importers of Dutch tea would also be affected, and they combined forced to oppose the Act.
+The illegal importers of Dutch tea would also be affected, and they joined forces to oppose the Act.

 - Opposition to the Tea Act affected imported tea in many colonies.
-In New York and Philadelphia, protests forced the tea delivered there back to Britain.
+In New York and Philadelphia, for example, protests forced the tea delivered there to be sent back to Britain.
 In Charleston, the colonists left the tea on the docks to rot.

 - Over £90,000 of tea was destroyed by colonists at the Boston Tea Party on December 16, 1773.
 The American colonists protested the British government by boarding 3 trade ships in Boston Harbor and throwing 342 chests of tea into the water.
-In todays money, that tea would have been worth roughly a million dollars.
+In today’s money, that tea would have been worth roughly £7,85 million.

 - It was one of the many causes of the American Revolutionary War.
 The Boston Port Act was the first of what the British called “Coercive Acts”.
 The colonists called them Intolerable Acts and these laws that were passed by Parliament in response to the Boston Tea Party eventually led to war.

 - The British eventually introduced the Taxation of Colonies Act 1778 to repeal the tea tax.
-This came too late and was not enough to end the war because the dispute when beyond taxation and the colonies had already declared independence.
+This came too late, however, and was not enough to end the war because the dispute extended beyond taxation and the colonies had already declared independence.

-This bundle includes 11 ready-to-use Tea Act worksheets that are perfect for students to learn about the Tea Act which was imposed on the American colonies by the British government, who were heavily in debt, in the decade leading up to the American Revolutionary war.
+This is a fantastic bundle which includes everything you need to know about Tea Act of 1773 across 20 in-depth pages.
+These are ready-to-use Tea Act of 1773 worksheets that are perfect for teaching students about the Tea Act of 1773 which was imposed on the American colonies by the British government who was heavily in debt in the decade leading up to the American Revolutionary War.
+The act was intended to bail out the struggling East India Company, which was very important for the British economy, and the Tea Act would raise revenue from the

 - Sequencing Events